Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/README.md

 Write a program to check if a given number exists in matrix or not.
 <br><br> <img src = "problem17/problem17.png" alt = "problem 17 output example">

-## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set3/problem18">Problem 18: Number Exists In Matrix: </a>
+## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set3/problem18">Problem 18: Intersected Numbers In Matrices: </a>

-Write a program to check if a given number exists in matrix or not.
+Write a program to print the intersectd Numbers in two matrices.
 <br><br> <img src = "problem18/problem18.png" alt = "problem 18 output example">